 (x Cupressocyparis leylandii)

-|60 to 70 feet tall and 12 to 20 feet wide.
-Grows rapidly when young.||Graceful pyramid, with dense branches and fine, feathery foliage that varies in color from dark green to grayish blue-green.||Sun to part shade and well-drained fertile soil.
+||Pyramid-shaped, with dense branches and fine, feathery foliage that varies in color from dark green to grayish blue-green.||Full sun to partial shade with well-drained, fertile soil.
 Will grow throughout South Carolina.|

-|40 to 60 feet tall and 25 to 30 feet wide.
-Medium to fast growth rate.||Pyramidal form with deep green foliage.
-The branches droop at the ends with age.||Full sun.
+||Pyramidal form with deep green foliage.
+Branches droop at the ends with age.||Full sun.
 Rich, moist, well-drained soil.
 Upper Piedmont and mountains of South Carolina only.|

-|40 to 70 feet tall and 40 to 70 feet wide after 30 to 40 years.||Very large, graceful trees with short blue-green needles on woody branches that droop at the tips.||Sun, well-drained soil.
+||Very large, graceful trees with short blue-green needles on woody branches that droop at the tips.||Sun, well-drained soil.
 Grows throughout South Carolina.|

-|50 to 80 feet tall and 20 to 30 feet wide.||Pyramidal when young.
-Drooping branches are covered with spirally arranged, glossy, dark green needles.
+||Pyramidal when young.
+Drooping branches are covered with glossy, dark green needles in a spiraling growth pattern.
 The foliage of many types turns bronze in winter.
 ‘Yoshino’ has bright green winter color.||Moist, acidic, well-drained soil.
 Prefers full sun, tolerates partial shade.
 Grows throughout South Carolina.|

 Selecting a Healthy Tree